sdondley/Mac-Applications-List/README.md

 Returns an array of strings of the names of the applications found.
 The strings do not included the path to the applications, just the application name.

+If the directory does not exist, a warning will be thrown.
+The function will still return a list of applications found in other direcgtories.

 ## Author